 In our project, we are comparing autosomal DNA belonging to members who all have a branch of their ancestry which originated in Ravenstonedale - but any connections between us may date back over 300 years!
 So any shared genetic ancestry we discover is likely to be the result of our common ancestry with a close community rather than identifiable individuals.

 However, your autosomal DNA represents ALL branches of your ancestry - not just the branch that connects to Ravenstonedale!
-So anyone participating in the project is very likely to discover matches who connect to one or more branches of their individual family tree - so it is worth examining the closest matches on your match list for any shared surnames and locations, and make contact with most the likely looking matches to share information about your ancestry.
+So anyone participating in the project may discover matches who connect to one or more branches of their individual family tree which relate to connections in ANY branch of their ancestry - so it is worth each tester examining the closest matches on their match list for any shared surnames and locations, and making direct contact with most the likely looking matches to share information about their ancestry in private.